A Novel Generator with Auxiliary Branch for Improving GAN Performance: Conclusion

 \section{Conclusion}

-This brief has introduced a novel generator architecture with the auxiliary branch and has shown the remarkable performance of the proposed method on various experiments.
-In addition, we have introduced the GFFM that effectively blends the features in the main and auxiliary branches.
+This brief has introduced a novel generator architecture with the auxiliary branch and has shown the remarkable performance of the proposed method in various experiments.
+In addition, we have proposed the GFFM that effectively blends the features in the main and auxiliary branches.
 The main advantage of the proposed method is that it significantly boosts the GAN performance with a slight number of additional network parameters.
-Furthermore, this brief shows the generalization ability of the proposed method in various aspects through high-resolution image generation and extensive experiments.
+Furthermore, this brief has demonstrated the generalization ability of the proposed method in various aspects through high-resolution image generation and extensive experiments.
 Therefore, we expect that the proposed method is applicable to various GAN-based image generation techniques.
-However, this brief aims at introducing a novel generator architecture specialized to the GAN.
+However, this brief has aimed at introducing a novel generator architecture specialized to the GAN.
 We agree that the proposed method works well for the GAN-based image generation technique, but might cause some issues in other networks used for different applications such as image-to-image translation.
-There might be another network architecture that shows more generalize ability than the proposed method.
-Although this brief only covers the effectiveness of the proposed method in the field of GAN-based image generation technique, we have shown that the proposed method boosts the GAN performance significantly.
-As our future work, we plan to further investigate a novel generator architecture that could cover various applications.
+There might be another network architecture that shows more general ability than the proposed method.
+Although this brief only has covered the effectiveness of the proposed method in the field of GAN-based image generation technique, we have shown that the proposed method boosts the GAN performance significantly.
+In our future work, we plan to further investigate a novel generator architecture that could cover various applications.